salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

-# Data Lake for Nonprofits, Powered by AWS
+# Data Lake for Vera Amp Impact, Powered by AWS

 Aug 2022